streamlink/streamlink/docs/issues.rst

 Multi-threaded streaming
 ^^^^^^^^^^^^^^^^^^^^^^^^

-On segmented streaming protocols (such as HLS and HDS) it's possible to use multiple threads for downloading multiple segments at the same time to potentially increase the throughput.
+On segmented streaming protocols (such as HLS and DASH) it's possible to use multiple threads for downloading multiple segments at the same time to potentially increase the throughput.
 This can be done via Streamlink's :option:`--stream-segment-threads` argument.